rusili/AC-Android/homework/unit-6/week-1.md

 * Each team must use a Trello board to plan and track work on this project.
 Please submit a link to your team's Trello board by the end of class today using the meeting form below.

 ### Bonus features
+* Architect your app according to MVC principles.
+* Unit test your model and/or controller classes.
-* Take a picture (i.e. open the camera) from within the app.
+* Allow the user to take a picture (i.e. open the camera) from within the app.
 * Allow user to choose from different fonts and text colors.
 * Implement your own custom or composite views.
 * Research Material Design and create a beautiful, consistent UI that adheres to Material principles.